 The following sections detail the policies related to financial aid programs.
 Federal regulations that govern the administration of federal aid programs are subject to change.
-Notification of any regulatory changes will be provided to all students prior to the effective date of the new or revised policy.
+Notification of any regulatory changes will be given to all students prior to the new or revised policy's effective date.